 Pulling the pin on old style swing bridge design

-Spanning across a busy harbour close to Copenhagen city centre, the new bridge at Vester Voldgard will combine sleek design with unique technical solutions.
-The design aims to enhance urban life and vibrancy on the waterfront, creating connections and ensuring a safe and accessible crossing for the use of pedestrians and cyclists, in order to strengthen cycling culture in the city.
+Spanning across a busy harbour close to Copenhagen city centre, the new bridge at Vester Voldgard combines sleek design with unique technical solutions.
+The design enhances urban life and vibrancy on the waterfront, creating connections and ensuring a safe and accessible crossing for the use of pedestrians and cyclists, in order to strengthen cycling culture in the city.

 BuroHappold Engineering won the international design commission for this vital new structure at Copenhagen Harbour, working in collaboration with Wilkinson Eyre Architects and mechanical engineers Eadon Consulting.

 Our engineers needed to devise a plan that would see the client’s vision of a striking footbridge meet practical and inspiring engineering.
 In response, our team designed a striking and beautifully engineered, double-opening swing bridge that clears 35 metres to allow ships to pass underneath.
-It is curved in plan, and incorporates a cycle way and a footpath, which will provide a safe route for users to cross the harbour and improve access between the two sides of the water.
+It is curved in plan, and incorporates a cycle way and a footpath, which provides a safe route for users to cross the harbour, improving access between the two sides of the water.

-A key feature of the design is our team’s development of the bridge’s moment connection.
+A key feature of the design is the development of the bridge’s moment connection.
 The opening and closing mechanism consists of two horizontally rotating elements, mounted on slewing rings, which when closed fit together seamlessly.
-We then designed a series of mechanical components which form the structural moment connection that locks the two moveable parts together using mechanical and hydraulic components.
+Working with Eadon Consulting, we designed an innovative structural moment connection that locks the two moveable parts together using mechanical and hydraulic components.